Knee pain: how it happens and what you can do about it

 What to do for knee pain?

 Knee pain can have many causes.
-In order to initiate the right treatment, the first step must therefore be to clarify where the complaints are coming from.
+In order to initiate the right treatment, the first step is to find out where the pain is coming from.
 Pain - regardless of where it occurs - is always a warning signal from the body and should be taken seriously.
-In case of acute knee pain, you should relieve the knee joint and immobilize it.
-If swelling is visible, cooling packs or cooling cuffs can help and support the regeneration process.
+If you have acute knee pain, you should relieve the knee joint and immobilize it.
+If swelling is visible, cold packs or cooling cuffs can help and support the regeneration process.

 Medication for knee pain

-If the knee pain is very severe, painkillers can be prescribed symptomatically.
-These do not primarily combat the cause, but can relieve the pain.
-If the complaints are due to a rheumatic disease or osteoarthritis, then they can also be treated with anti-inflammatory painkillers or antirheumatic drugs.
-These include, for example, active ingredients such as diclofenac, ibuprofen and naproxen.
+For very severe knee pain, the following can be used symptomatically painkillers can be prescribed.
+These do not primarily combat the cause, but can alleviate the pain.
+If the pain is due to a rheumatic disease or osteoarthritis, it can also be treated with anti-inflammatory painkillers or anti-rheumatics.
+These include active ingredients such as diclofenac, ibuprofen and naproxen.

 Weight loss with excessive load on the knee